mastermind-mayhem/mastermind-mayhem/README.md

 ### Hi there 👋

+- 📫 How to reach me: d.paul.couture@gmail.com
+- 🌼 I'm interested in robotics, formula 1, soccer and snowboarding
 <!--
 **mastermind-mayhem/mastermind-mayhem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.